Engineers and Overseas Studies

 The Bing Overseas Studies Program, the School of Engineering, and the Department of French and Italian are working together to provide opportunities for engineering students studying in Paris.
 The Stanford Program in Paris is located in the Institut Supérieur d’Électronique de Paris (ISEP).
 ENGR 50 is offered as a tutored video course in Autumn, Winter and Spring.
 Students in this course meet weekly for tutoring with a member of the ISEP or another engineering school faculty member.
 In addition, the course OSPPARIS 40M (Same as ENGR 40M) is offered Autumn and Spring in Paris.
 This course includes an on-site lab in Paris.
 The Stanford Campus instructor works in tandem with a local TA from the ISEP.Engineering students can also enroll in one SCPD course per quarter from a selected list.

-One year of college-level French (FRENLANG 3) is required to participate in the Paris Program (except for Winter Quarter, under specific circumstances).
+One year of college-level French (FRENLANG 3) is required to participate in the Paris Program in Autumn and Spring Quarters.
+In Winter Quarter, the language prerequisite is waived for students participating in one STEM course being offered that quarter.
+Students electing this STEM track enroll in the appropriate French language course.
 Internship arrangements are continuously being expanded in France.
-One of the newest academic internship offerings involves participation in a Computer Science or Electronic Engineering Lab during the Autumn, Winter, or Spring, Quarters.
+One of the academic internship offerings involves participation in a Computer Science or Electronic Engineering Lab during the Autumn, Winter, or Spring Quarters.
 To be eligible for this internship, students are expected to have some background in electronics or microelectronics, but not necessarily French, as much of the research can be performed in English.
-These new research internships are often financed by French companies or hospitals and are excellent ways to pursue research in your field in Paris while getting to know French and international researchers at the ISEP, your host institution.
+These research internships are often financed by French companies, the UN Environment Program, or French hospitals and are excellent ways to pursue research in your field in Paris while getting to know French and international researchers at the ISEP, your host institution.
 They include research in the fields of image processing, robotics connection, radio digitalization, and object tracking.
-A second network of internships is based on students' specific interests and requests and can accommodate the diverse interests of engineering students.
-These require students spend two quarters in Paris, either Autumn and Winter or Winter and Spring.
-The first quarter is devoted to gauging students' interests and preparing for the experience, the second, to the internships themselves.
-It is also possible to spend one quarter only in Paris and benefit from these arranged internships, but in this case, sufficient French language skills are required (place into French 23P upon arrival).
+They cover such topics as Gender Equality Opportunities in the Work Place, Air Quality Monitoring, and Investigation of Blockchain for eHealth.

-With ecosystems extending from the desert to the Antarctic, Chile incorporates a unique range of environments.
+With ecosystems extending from the desert to the Antarctic and borders comprised of the Pacific Ocean and the Andes mountains, Chile incorporates a unique range of environments.
 Located in Santiago, the BOSP program is open Autumn, Spring, and Summer Quarters with the majority of its courses taught in Spanish.
-A thematic quarter with a focus in the areas of ecology and urban planning has been offered since Spring Quarter 2012-13.
-A Civil and Environmental Engineering approved course on Chilean energy management and policy is offered in Summer Quarter.
-Internships can be arranged with organizations concerned with renewable energies and seismic technology.
+Courses focused on Chile and other parts of Latin America include history, ecology, urban planning and economics among others.
+If a proposal is made well in advance of the start of the quarter, internships can be arranged with organizations concerned with renewable energies and seismic technology.
 Through the language-partner program, Stanford students interact with Chilean students, often engineering students, to develop their language skills.
-Students who stay for two quarters (Summer and Autumn Quarters), and have a high level of Spanish proficiency, can take courses, including engineering courses, at the two major local universities, the Universidad de Chile, and the Universidad Católica de Chile.
+Some courses also include the integration of Chilean students for a more immersive experience.
+Visiting faculty from Stanford are sometimes in Science and Engineering departments, so please check the current course offerings to see the specific courses that will be offered each quarter.
 The language requirement is one year of Spanish (SPANLANG 3 or SPANLANG 2A).
-Engineering students can also enroll in one SCPD course from a selected list.
+Engineering students can also enroll in one SCPD course from a selected list to be able to study abroad while still earning credit toward their majors.

 Overseas Seminars and Faculty-Initiated Programs

 BOSP’s Overseas Seminars and Faculty-Initiated Programs (FIPs) are innovative and rewarding study abroad opportunities.
-Proposed, taught, and led by Stanford Faculty Leaders, these three/four-week intensive courses take place during Summer Quarter.
+Proposed, taught, and led by Stanford Faculty Leaders, these intensive courses take place during Summer Quarter.
 These courses are designed to integrate academic content in the Faculty Leader’s area of expertise and utilize the unique resources of the program location.
-Engineering faculty who will be teaching Seminars in Summer 2018 are Manu Prakash from Bioengineering, Robert Sinclair from Materials Science & Engineering, and Mykel Kochenderfer from Aeronautics and Astronautics.
-Locations for the 2017-18 Summer Quarter Overseas Seminars and FIPs are Chile and Argentina, Denmark and Sweden, India, Italy, Mexico, Namibia, Russia, South Africa, and United Kingdom.
-More information about these study abroad opportunities can be found at
+Engineering faculty who will be teaching Seminars in Summer 2019 are Michael Lepech, Kincho Law, and Stephen Monismith from Civil and Environmental Engineering.
+Locations for the 2018-19 Summer Quarter Overseas Seminars and FIPs are Palau, Israel, France, Russia, South Korea, Australia, Germany, Belgium, Italy, Colombia, and Mexico.
+More information about these study abroad opportunities can be found at https://undergrad.stanford.edu/programs/bosp.

 Other BOSP Programs and Resources

-In addition to the programs mentioned above, the Bing Overseas Studies Program also offers a Winter Quarter program in Istanbul and a consortium program in Kyoto (KCJS).
-Keep in mind that in any quarter of study, Stanford Engineering faculty members may be faculty-in-residence at one of the BOSP programs, thus providing expanded opportunities for engineering students.
+In addition to the programs mentioned above, the Bing Overseas Studies Program also offers a Winter Quarter program in Istanbul (program is presently suspended) and a consortium program in Kyoto (KCJS).
+A program in Hong Kong will open in Autumn Quarter, 2019-20.
+Keep in mind that in any quarter of study, School of Engineering faculty members may be faculty-in-residence at one of the BOSP programs, thus providing expanded opportunities for engineering students.

 Information about applications and deadlines can be found at BOSP's website as well as complete and up-to-date descriptions of BOSP opportunities and the range of academic options offered overseas.